Skip to content

 To ease a debugging process, it is useful to generate an executable containing debugging information.
 For this purpose, you can use the -g option.

 Most of the time, the debug information works best at low levels of code optimization, so consider using the -O0 level.
-The -g options can be specified on a per-file basis so that only a small part of your application incurs the debugging penalty.
+The -g options comes with a penalty of larger binary size and slower execution, hence it is recommended using it only for debugging purposes.